MIPIthon/LTSpice_Simulation_Blocks/README.md

 # LTSpice_Simulation_Blocks
-Reusable models and subcircuit for LTSpice
+Reusable models and subcircuits for LTSpice